K-Scorpio/scorpiosec/content/en/posts/post7.md

 ### Vulnerabilities

 While PXE is a convenient and efficient technology, like any networked system, it comes with potential vulnerabilities.
-Here are some concerns and countermeasures:
+Here are some concerns and corresponding countermeasures:

 * Unauthorized Access: Malicious actors could attempt to gain unauthorized access to the PXE server, potentially injecting or altering boot files to compromise the integrity of the operating system installations.